Laptop Repair tips for; Patriot/EI system/DSG320/PCWorld

 Background:

-Through no fault of the computer manufacturers, duff components are fitted in
+Through no apparent fault of the computer manufacturers, duff components are

-Repair: Four of the eight relevant capacitors can be quickly checked for
+of the eight relevant capacitors can be quickly checked for obvious signs of

-obvious signs of venting via the CPU hatch underside.
-To access the remaining
+venting via the CPU hatch underside.
+To access the remaining ones remove the

-‘door like’ latches on its front edge furthest from the display.
-The
+like’ latches on its front edge furthest from the display.
+The rest of the

-rest of the disassembly and reassembly is obvious but the page is
+disassembly and reassembly is obvious but the page is still helpful

-still helpful because photos locate the capacitors and the order of re-assembly
+because photos locate the capacitors and the order of re-assembly is

 a try.
 Visit